oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 SQL Queries
 ===========

-Queries (statements beginning with SELECT or WITH) can only be executed using the method :meth:`Cursor.execute()`.
+Queries (statements beginning with SELECT or WITH) can be executed using the method :meth:`Cursor.execute()`.
 Rows can then be iterated over, or can be fetched using one of the methods :meth:`Cursor.fetchone()`, :meth:`Cursor.fetchmany()` or :meth:`Cursor.fetchall()`.
 There is a :ref:`default type mapping <defaultfetchtypes>` to Python types that can be